ssb22/adjuster/README.md

  : Filename of an optional text file (or compressed .gz, .bz2, .xz or .bz3 file or URL) to read extra, manually-written rules.
 Each line of this should be a marked-up phrase (in the input format) which is to be unconditionally added as a rule.
 Use this sparingly, because these rules are not taken into account when generating the others and they will be applied regardless of context (although a manual rule might fail to activate if the annotator is part-way through processing a different rule); try checking messages from `--diagnose-manual`.

 `--c-filename=`
- : Where to write the C, C#, Python, Javascript, Go or Dart program.
+ : Where to write a C, Python, Javascript or Dart program.
 Defaults to standard output, or annotator.c in the system temporary directory if standard output seems to be the terminal (the program might be large, especially if Yarowsky-like indicators are not used, so it's best not to use a server home directory where you might have limited quota).

 `--c-compiler=`
  : The C compiler to run if generating C and standard output is not connected to a pipe.
 The default is to use the "cc" command which usually redirects to your "normal" compiler.
 You can add options (remembering to enclose this whole parameter in quotes if it contains spaces), but if the C program is large then adding optimisation options may make the compile take a **long** time.
 If standard output is connected to a pipe, then this option is ignored because the C code will simply be written to the pipe.
 You can also set this option to an empty string to skip compilation.
 Default: cc -o annotator